Ekediee/Divvy-Bike-Share-User-Analysis/README.md

 ## Steps of Analysis

-In this project, I intend to demostrate the step by step process of data analytics problems.
+In this project, I intend to demonstrate the step by step process of data analytics problems.
 Therefore, I will be going through the various stages of data analysis.
 The following tools and libraries were used to complete the analysis and visualization - `R Programming language`, `tidyverse`, `skimr`, `nania`, `ggplot2` and `PowerBI` for visualization.

-### _Methodology_
+### _Stages of analysis_

-The steps of analysis includes
+These includes

 -  [Data Collection](#data-collection)
 -  [Data Preprocessing](#data-preprocessing)